scalar/scalar/playwright/README.md

 # Playwright Testing

-1. Ensure you have downloaded Playwright and all its dependencies including the browsers necessary for running the tests `pnpm playwright:install` or `npx playwright install --with-deps`
+1. Ensure you have downloaded Playwright and all its dependencies including the browsers necessary for running the tests `pnpm exec playwright install`
+   `pnpm playwright:install` or `npx playwright install --with-deps`

+2. Ensure the server(s) you want to test is running.
+For the cdn tests:
-2. Ensure the `api reference` CDN static server is running `pnpm --filter cdn-api-reference dev`
+   `pnpm --filter cdn-api-reference dev`

-3. Run Playwright e2e tests with `pnpm test:e2e` or `pnpm test:e2e:ui`
+3. Run Playwright e2e tests with `pnpm test:e2e` or `pnpm test:e2e:ui` with the option to filter for specific tests like `pnpm test:e2e cdn`

 ## Visual Regression Testing